 Suddenly the phone rang.
 Clarissa crossed the room.
-“Hello … oh, Helena … isn’t there anyone who can fix it?… are you sure?… Well, isn’t there anywhere you can stay?”
+“Hello … oh, Helena … Isn’t there anyone who can fix it?… Are you sure?… Well, isn’t there anywhere you can stay?”

 She spoke for several minutes then turned to me, looking disappointed.
-Helena and her friends’ ‘support vehicle’ had broken down and they’d deemed it too risky to undertake the 42-mile ‘Lyke Wake Walk’ across the North Yorkshire Moors without it.
+Helena and her friends’ ‘support vehicle’ had broken down and they’d deemed it too risky to undertake the forty-two-mile ‘Lyke Wake Walk’ across the North Yorkshire Moors without it.
 Unsurprisingly.